haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-1-introduction_to_fl.rst

     * So when data sets share the same features but are different in samples.
     * This is also called as Homogeneous Federated Learning.
     * Supervised Learning uses Horizontal datasets.

   * **Cross-Silo Federated Learning**

-    Similar to Cross-Device FL, this FL aims to create a more centrally sound model.

-    But, instead of a small concentration of data, here humongous amounts of data are stored in clusters like Hadoop/Spark.
+    Similar to Cross-Device FL, this FL aims to create a more centrally sound model.But, instead of a small concentration of data, here humongous amounts of data are stored in clusters like Hadoop/Spark.

     Here data sets are partitioned Vertically.
 Let's take a look at Vertical-FL.

     * When the data set has similar samples, but has different feature sets, it is known as Vertical-FL.

 * **Data-Centric FL:**

   * Data-Centric Federated Learning is where private users can give organisations